Bo Gritz: 1992 presidential election

 In the 1992 election, after failing to secure the U.S. Taxpayers' Party's nomination, Gritz ran for President of the United States, again under the Populist Party banner.
 His campaign slogan was "God, Guns and Gritz", and he published a political manifesto titled "The Bill of Gritz" (a play on his last name rhyming with "rights").
 He advocated for staunch opposition to what he termed "global government" and the "New World Order", called for an end to all foreign aid, and proposed the abolition of the federal income tax and the Federal Reserve System.
 During the campaign, Gritz openly declared the United States to be a "Christian Nation", asserting that the country's legal statutes "should reflect unashamed acceptance of Almighty God and His Laws."
 He received 106,152 votes nationwide, constituting 0.14 percent of the popular vote.
-In Utah, he received 3.84 percent of the vote and in Idaho he received 2.13 percent of the vote.
-In Duchesne County and Oneida County, Idaho, his support exceeded ten percent, while in Franklin County, Idaho, Gritz received over twelve percent of the votes, falling just 23 votes short of pushing Bill Clinton into fourth place – a feat not achieved by a major party nominee in any county nationwide since 1916.
+In Utah, he received 3.84 percent of the vote; and in Idaho, he received 2.13 percent of the vote.
+In Duchesne County, Utah and Oneida County, Idaho, his support exceeded ten percent; while in Franklin County, Idaho, Gritz received over twelve percent of the votes, falling just 23 votes short of pushing Bill Clinton into fourth place—a feat not achieved by a major party nominee in any county nationwide since 1916.
 As part of his campaign, Gritz proposed an idea to pay off the National debt by minting a coin at the Treasury and sending it to the Federal Reserve, a concept that predates the 2012 trillion-dollar coin idea.
-Among other proposals, the "Bill of Gritz" called for the complete closure of the border with Mexico, and the dissolution of the Federal Reserve.
+Among other proposals, the "Bill of Gritz" called for the complete closure of the border with Mexico and the dissolution of the Federal Reserve.